 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-After September 21, 2015 additions of Perfluorooctane Sulfonic Acid and Perfluorooctane Sulfonate (PFOS) to any chromium electroplating and/or anodizing tank are prohibited.
+As of September 21, 2015 additions of Perfluorooctane Sulfonic Acid and Perfluorooctane Sulfonate (PFOS) to any chromium electroplating and/or anodizing tank are prohibited.
 The U.S. Environmental Protection Agency (U.S. EPA) may grant a one year extension from this date to assist with compliance.

 For further information as to non-PFOS alternatives, please contact Compliance Technical Assistance Program (CTAP) staff (800-988-7901, email@example.com).
 A CTAP consultation request can be made as well.